Jump to:

 Day trips from Katakolon

 All this is very nice you say, but I don’t want to go to Olympia, I don’t want to sit on the beach and I don’t want to sit around Katakolon all day drinking coffee.
 Are there other places to go in the surrounding areas that have something more to see and do?
 Well, if you are in the area for more than a day, or if you simply want to get a car or taxi and head somewhere off the main cruise itinerary then yes there are a few places I could recommend.
 How about Chlemoutsi Castle and the Thermal Baths at Kyllini?
 Or if you prefer something a bit more natural how about the beautiful Foloi Oak Forest which could be included in a trip to Olympia if time permits.
 If you enjoy nature there is also the Strofilia Forest and the adjacent Kalogria wetlands that are also about an hour from Katakolon.
-And of course, there is always the nearby Merkouri Winery where Chris will be happy to show you around and let you sample some of their lovely reds and whites!
+And of course, there is always the nearby Mercouri Winery.
 So there you have it, what to do in Katakolon for a day, or a week!

 Detailed map of Katakolon